venomaze/csrf-guard/README.md

 ### HMAC Based Token Pattern

 To be able to use this method, you have to set `synchronizer` to `false` in options object.
-With this method you have access to `expiryTime` option which gives you this possibility to expire tokens even if the session isn't changed.
-By default, tokens won't be expired until the session is changed.
+With this method you have access to `expiryTime` option which gives you this possibility to expire tokens even if the session id isn't changed.
+By default, tokens won't be expired until the session is regenerated.
 **Setting up**:

 ```js